pdpipe/pdpipe/README.rst

 Ad-Hoc Pipeline Stages
 ~~~~~~~~~~~~~~~~~~~~~~

-To create a custom pipeline stage without creating a proper new class, you can instantiate the ``AdHocStage`` class which takes a function in its ``op`` contructor parameter to define the stage's operation, and the optional ``prec`` paramter to define a precondition (an alway-true function is the default).
+To create a custom pipeline stage without creating a proper new class, you can instantiate the ``AdHocStage`` class which takes a function in its ``op`` constructor parameter to define the stage's operation, and the optional ``prec`` parameter to define a precondition (an always-true function is the default).

 Pipelines